fourfort/113-Python-Programming/README.md

-Python Programming Course Projects
+# Python Programming Course Projects

-This repository contains the projects and reports completed during the Python Programming course (February, 2024, Academic Year 113-2).
+This repository contains the projects and reports completed during the **Python Programming course (February, 2024, Academic Year 113-2)**.
 The materials are shared for academic and learning purposes, and I sincerely welcome feedback and suggestions from teachers, researchers, and fellow learners.

+---

-📂 Repository Structure
+## 📂 Repository Structure

-Programs/: Main Python scripts developed during the course
+- **Programs/**: Main Python scripts developed during the course

-🎲 Lottery Prediction Program
+  - 🎲 Lottery Prediction Program

-⚡ Microgrid System Simulation Program
+  - ⚡ Microgrid System Simulation Program

-Reports/: Course-related written reports
+- **Reports/**: Course-related written reports

-Data/: Supporting datasets and files used for program execution
+- **Data/**: Supporting datasets and files used for program execution

+---

-🙏 Acknowledgment
+## 🙏 Acknowledgment

 This repository is intended for educational and research purposes.
 Any comments, advice, or constructive feedback are highly appreciated.